OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-16.md

 ## 1 Samuel 16:17

-So Saul said to his servants, “Provide for me now a man who can play well and bring him to me.”
+So Saul instructed his servants, “Find me someone who can play well and bring him to me.”

 ## 1 Samuel 16:18